gevulotnetwork/gevulot/gevulot-overview.md

 ## Network

 The Gevulot network can be seen as having two distinct node types which together converge on network state: validators and provers.
-On a high level provers complete proving workloads and validators verify and order proofs into blocks.
+On a high level provers complete proving workloads and validators process transactions, verify proofs and order these into blocks.

 Note: We anticipate more node types in the future, such as non-validating full nodes, which just verify proofs and re-execute replicated state transitions.